kuldeep-singh-001/Library-Database/README.md

 # 📚 Library Database – Data Insertion, Updates & Deletions

-## 👋 Introduction
+## 📌 Introduction
-This project is part of my database practice work.
-Here, I created and manipulated data for a **Library Management System**.
+This project is designed to practice **SQL data manipulation** using a **Library Management System** dataset.
-Instead of only designing the schema, I focused on **INSERT, UPDATE, and DELETE queries**, along with handling **NULL values**.
+We focus on inserting, updating, and deleting records, while handling **NULL values** and defaults.

+We practice:
+- Adding records using `INSERT`
+- Handling missing values with `NULL` or defaults
+- Modifying records with `UPDATE ...
+WHERE`
+- Removing records safely using `DELETE ...
+WHERE`

 ---

-## 🎯 Objectives
-- Add records into tables using `INSERT`.
-- Handle **missing values** with `NULL` or defaults.
-- Modify records using `UPDATE ...
-WHERE`.
-- Remove records safely using `DELETE ...
-WHERE`.

----
+## 🚀 How to Run
+1. Open **MySQL Workbench** (or SQLite Studio).
+2. Run `schema.sql` to create the database and tables.
+3. Run `data.sql` to insert sample data.
+4. Run `queries.sql` to execute update and delete queries.

 ## 🛠️ Tools Used
 - SQLiteStudio / MySQL Workbench (for running scripts locally)